ncollectd/ncollectd/src/plugins/softirq/README.md

 **soft-irq** \[*incl|include|excl|exclude*] *soft-irq*

-> Select this softirq to collectd coutners.
+> Select this softirq to collectd counters.
 > If no configuration if given, the **softirq** plugin will collect data
 > from all irqs.
 > See **INCLUDE AND EXCLUDE LISTS** in